CocoaHeadsNL/jobs/_posts/2016-12-20-iOS-Developer-MindDistrict.markdown

 We, the designers, writers and developers at Minddistrict, believe we are making a change for the better, we value writing great software, we acknowledge that it’s people that do so, and we are looking for a new team member.

 If you recognize yourself in the above, keep reading, we might be looking for each other!
-For a look at who we are and how we work, check out this video:
+For a look at who we are and how we work, [check out this video.](https://www.youtube.com/watch?v=uQ4HyoLp4g4)

 ## The Company